Procedure: Managing unsatisfactory performance

 - where the Director – Human Resources or the Vice Chancellor’s nominee is of the view that procedural fairness has not been afforded to the staff member, the matter will be referred back to the supervisor with a direction to revisit any of the steps defined above; or

-- take proportionate disciplinary action, in which case the Director – Human Resources or Vice Chancellor’s nominee shall set out in writing and provide the staff member a statement as to what material has been considered; what acts, omissions, or failings constitute the unsatisfactory performance; and any relevant conclusions upon which the findings are based.
+- take proportionate disciplinary action, in which case the Director – Human Resources or Vice Chancellor’s nominee sets out in writing and provides the staff member a statement as to what material has been considered; what acts, omissions, or failings constitute the unsatisfactory performance; and any relevant conclusions upon which the findings are based.

 - Where a decision is made to take disciplinary action the staff member may only seek a review of this decision in accordance with the review of decision provisions of the Enterprise Agreement.

 |Purpose||To outline the process for the management of underperformance of staff, in accordance with the Enterprise Agreement and the Policy: Unsatisfactory performance and misconduct.|

 |Topic/ SubTopic||Staff - Performance Expectations|

 |Review Date||31 Mar 2022|